SafalPandey/video-editor/README.md

 - Refine the band-pass filter based on test results.
 - Work on optimizing the noise reduction algorithm.
-- Start developing the user interface for the noise reduction feature.
+- Start developing the user interface for the noise reduction feature